jeremytammik/voltage_controlled_relay/README.md

 by [Tolentino Cotesta](https://www.hackster.io/tolentinocotesta),
-described in [Let's learn how to use finite state machine with Arduino](https://www.hackster.io/tolentinocotesta/let-s-learn-how-to-use-finite-state-machine-with-arduino-c524ac) and equipped with a [wokwi simulation](https://wokwi.com/projects/338248486164103762), since it includes functionality to support minmimum and maximum timeouts for each state.
+described in [Let's learn how to use finite state machine with Arduino](https://www.hackster.io/tolentinocotesta/let-s-learn-how-to-use-finite-state-machine-with-arduino-c524ac) and equipped with a [wokwi simulation](https://wokwi.com/projects/338248486164103762), since it includes functionality to support minimum and maximum timeouts for each state.

 It would be cool to set up such a simulation for this project as well.